COSC203 Web, Databases, and Networks

 React Components (and JSX)

 React components are JavaScript functions which return JSX.
 JSX is a syntax extension to JavaScript which provides a better way to template HTML.
+JSX was created as part of React, but some other JavaScript frameworks also use JSX.

 In JSX, <tags> which start with a lower case are HTML elements, and <Tags> that begin with an uppercase are React Components.